aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/custom-http.md

 The {{% alias sdk-go %}} uses a default HTTP client with default configuration values.
 Although you can change some of these configuration values, the default HTTP client and transport are not sufficiently configured for customers using the {{% alias sdk-go %}} in an environment with high throughput and low latency requirements.
+For more information, please refer to our [FAQ]({{% ref "faq.md" %}}) as configuration recommendations vary based on specific workloads.
 This section describes how to configure a custom HTTP client, and use that client to create {{% alias sdk-go %}} calls.

 To assist you in creating a custom HTTP client, this section describes how to the [NewBuildableClient]({{< apiref "aws/transport/http#NewBuildableClient" >}}) to configure custom settings, and use